allaboutopensource/Jenkins-Powered-Cloud-Automation-with-Confluence-Sync/README.md

-# Jenkins-Powered Cloud Automation with Confluence Sync"
+# Jenkins-Powered Cloud Automation with Confluence Sync
 creating a jenkins pipeline to run the task in the private cloud and fetched the information and upload the results on the confluence page/space.

 # Jenkins Pipeline for Private Cloud Task Execution and Confluence Integration